matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 about that.
 What came first - activism or the change to your vegan life?

 <strong>Inbar:</strong> I guess it depends on what you call activism.
 I did
-volunteer with homeless people before going vegan at Hamburg's Mitternachtsbus <a href="#2"><sup>2</sup></a>.
+volunteer with homeless people before going vegan at Hamburg's Mitternachtsbus [](#2).
 It was one of those very hard and very fulfilling activities.

 I had to stop with the Mitternachtsbus once I became pregnant.
 When the time was right I knew I wanted to do a different kind of activism, and knew it has to be